Afmtechz/AfmTech/README.md

 ### Traditional Hosting
 - Any web hosting service
 - Upload the HTML file to the root directory
-- Configure domain and SSL certificate
+- Configure the domain and SSL certificate

 ## 📞 Support & Maintenance